-Hi, my name’s Jutta Stiller and I’m a woodcarver and sculptor
+Hi, my name’s Jutta Stiller and I’m a woodcarver and frame carver.

 I make things that fit into your life so that you cannot remember what life was like before you had them for people who want something a little different from ‘the norm’, something that may not exist elsewhere, something you can’t buy off the shelf.

 The first question most people ask when they find out what I do is “how did you get into that?” closely followed by “where did you learn that?”.
 The answer to both questions is both short and sweet – “my Dad”.

 “If you have a Reubens or a Rembrandt to frame then come to me, otherwise go somewhere else.”